Rubicen/fullproject/README.txt

 >java -jar VAMIX_lhor612_sbut576.jar

-Once running, it may take a short time to begin on slower machines.
+Once run, it may take a short time to begin on slower machines.

 --------------------------------------------------------------------
 2.Opening files